TechhSavvy/StudyNotes/StudyNotes/TypeScript/Play_Notes/TypeScript.md

 ##### Class Based Objects

 If you had any expriance with PHP, Python or Java, you've probably worked with classes in Object oriented programing before.

+Classes are a huge advantage in TypeScript, they gives us the abilty to use:

+* Object Oriented programming in our JS applications, we can define
+    - classes
+    - Properties
+    - Methods

+* No more JS ProtoTypes based objects

 In standard JavaScript ES5 you has the solution to use prototypes, with is kinda confusing and annoying, Yet in ES6 we can use classes and typescript is fully compatable with ES6 as well.